jaclu/spd/files/platform/README.md

 Currently the only actual platform here is iSH...

-Recomended to define what from here should be installed in the corresponding task/platform/X.yml
+Recommended to define what from here should be installed in the corresponding task/platform/X.yml